lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 user=postgres&password=Let%26me%3Din&query=SELECT * from flag.flag_25bb3839f80731bb
 ````

-In last year CTF, the flag was in a flag.txt located at the root folder so I lucked out getting it.
+In last year CTF, the flag was in a flag.txt located at the root folder so we lucked out getting it.
 This year this was fixed so I had to use remote command injection (reverse shell would have been even [better](https://erichogue.ca/2022/05/NorthSec/HackademyForgery#forgery-103---obtain-hrce-hackademy-recognized-certified-expert)!).
 It's well [explained](https://medium.com/greenwolf-security/authenticated-arbitrary-command-execution-on-postgresql-9-3-latest-cd18945914d5) here and it work well even if the syntax is kinda weird (maybe disable this on your production server?):

 ![Postgresql remote command execution](/will-hack-for-coffee/assets/images/nsec2022/postgresql-rce.png)